AaronPresley/whack-a-mole/README.md

 ## Improvements

-There are several aspects that could be improved about this game.
+There are a few aspects that I'd like to improve upon given some more time:

 ### Mobile Friendly